borgbackup/borg/docs/usage/notes.rst

 you don't need them or if they are broken somehow for your fs.

 On Linux, dealing with the flags needs some additional syscalls.
-Especially when dealing with lots of small files, this causes a noticable overhead, so you can use this option also for speeding up operations.
+Especially when dealing with lots of small files, this causes a noticeable overhead, so you can use this option also for speeding up operations.

 ``--umask``